M66B/FairEmail/docs/FAQ-it-rIT.md

 See also [this FAQ](#user-content-faq4).

-L'errore '*Stretta di mano fallita ...
+The error '*Handshake failed ...
 SSLV3_ALERT_ILLEGAL_PARAMETER ...*' is either caused by a bug in the SSL protocol implementation or by a too short DH key on the email server and can unfortunately not be fixed by FairEmail.

 The error '*Handshake failed ...
 HANDSHAKE_FAILURE_ON_CLIENT_HELLO ...*' might be caused by the provider still using RC4, which isn't supported since [Android 7](https://developer.android.com/about/versions/nougat/android-7.0-changes.html#tls-ssl) anymore.